xuankimtran/docs-1/pages/katalon-studio/docs/shopping-cart-prj.md

   <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/shopping-cart-samples/KS-SHOPPING-DDT-Test-case.png" width="70%" alt="DDT test cases">

-  The test case: **Order and check out multiple products** adds products from the product list to the shopping cart, and checks out.
+  The test case **Order and check out multiple products** adds products from the product list to the shopping cart, and checks out.
 The flow in this test case is as follows:

   1. We use the `loginIntoApplicationWithGlobalVariable` custom keyword to: